Frequently Asked Questions About Real Estate Law

 Typically, an easement is created through a deed or another written document so that both parties are aware of the rights, privileges and conditions of the easement.
 There are many kinds of easements that grant different levels of access and transferability.

-The lawyers at Jeppesen Gray Sakai PS can help you understand your specific easement questions and your access or the access you are granting to another person.
+Our lawyers can help you understand your specific easement questions and your access or the access you are granting to another person.

 Adverse possession is when someone can make a claim on a piece of property against the owner.
 This person starts out as a trespasser.
 Through the rules of adverse possession, this trespasser can potentially make a claim by meeting certain conditions.